 I don't have curry leaves.
 Can I use something else?

-Use cilantro, which is easier to find hereabouts.
+Use cilantro.
 Add it at the beginning, where you'd toss in the curry leaves, and proceed with the rest of the recipe.

-My favorite way is to serve it with a simple Basmati Rice or Jeera Rice (I've added instructions to the post for making this with brown rice) and a mushroom stir-fry.
-You can make any other Indian-style vegetable side or something like this smashed potato salad with turmeric and curry leaf dressing.
+My favorite way to serve this green tomato stew is with Basmati Rice or Jeera Rice and a simple vegetable side like these Lebanese green beans, mushroom stir-fry or smashed potato salad with turmeric and curry leaf dressing.

 - Creamy Coconut Curry